How to Deal With a Real Estate Bidding War

 The language should read something like this: “Buyer getting their mortgage is not subject to the sale of any real estate.”

-A home inspection is actually one of the biggest stumbling blocks to closing.
+A home inspection is one of the most significant stumbling blocks to closing.
 Unless your home is in mint condition, a buyer removing their home inspection should be weighed heavily.

-Buyers rarely do this, and for a good reason.
-As previously mentioned, if a buyer agrees to waive a home inspection, they must REALLY want your house!
+Buyers rarely do this and for a good reason.
+As previously mentioned, if a buyer agrees to waive a home inspection, they must want your house!

 How Long to Close?